ska-sa/katsdpsigproc/doc/user/operations.rst

 combination on each element than to run a multiply kernel followed by an add kernel.
 Combining kernels in this way is referred to as "kernel fusion".
-Unfortunately, it is a hard problem and CUDA and OpenCL do not provide any support for it, and nor does katsdpsigproc.
+Unfortunately, it is a hard problem and CUDA and OpenCL do not provide any support for it, and nor does katsdpsigproc in general.

+However, see :doc:`macros` for information about macros that help with writing kernels that fuse custom operations with standard ones like transposition.

 Visualization
 -------------